carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-local-cluster.md

 ### 1. The configuration files

-[Cardano World Testnet Templates](https://github.com/input-output-hk/iohk-nix/tree/master/cardano-lib/testnet-template) is the source for the template files.
+[Cardano World testnet templates](https://github.com/input-output-hk/iohk-nix/tree/master/cardano-lib/testnet-template) is the source for the template files.
 These are the templates that IOG uses to deploy a new testnet.

-Creating a directory for the project
+Create a directory for the project:

 ```bash
 mkdir -p cluster/template
 cd cluster
 ```

-Download the template files and save them in the _template_ folder you just created
+Download the template files and save them in the _template_ folder you just created:

 <pre class="language-bash" data-overflow="wrap"><code class="lang-bash"><strong>wget -P template/ https://raw.githubusercontent.com/input-output-hk/iohk-nix/master/cardano-lib/testnet-template/alonzo.json
 </strong>wget -P template/ https://raw.githubusercontent.com/input-output-hk/iohk-nix/master/cardano-lib/testnet-template/byron.json